loiczeiss/portFolio/README.md

 # PortFolio

 ## Description
-This portfoliop is an interactive way of entering my webdevelopment universe.
+This portfolio is an interactive way of entering my webdevelopment universe.
 It features a presentation of yours truly, my projects and informations to find and contact me.